Potential for magnetic cellulose comes in crisp and clear

 Throughout the ages, Sweden has relied on its vast forests as a source of sustenance and economic growth.
 Now add the world’s first magnetic cellulose membrane loudspeakers to the list of products that can be produced from wood.

 These flat, sonorous and environmentally-friendly speakers are made with a new material derived from wood pulp – magnetic cellulose gel – which was developed at KTH Royal Institute of Technology.
 Unlike ordinary speakers, they require no heavy permanent magnets.

 Richard Olsson, a KTH researcher in chemical sciences who supervised the doctoral research behind the magnetic cellulose gel, says the new material may open the way for innovations in such areas as acoustic applications for automobiles.

-Olsson and his colleagues at KTH, Lars Berglund, also a researcher in chemical sciences, and Valter Ström, a scientist in engineering physics of materials, recently demonstrated the speakers for the first time.is published by the Royal Society of Chemistry.
+Olsson and his colleagues at KTH, Lars Berglund, also a researcher in chemical sciences, and Valter Ström, a scientist in engineering physics of materials, recently demonstrated the speakers for the first time.
+Their paper is published by the Royal Society of Chemistry.

 “This is, to our knowledge, the first reported magnetic speaker membrane,” Olsson says.
 He adds that the sound quality is at least as good as in conventional speakers – possibly better because of the even distribution of forces created in the membrane.

 The idea is to show the potential of natural and environmentally-sustainable materials in everyday products.
 “We want to use this first prototype to see how the cellulose can be used in new applications,” he says.